cbassa/sattools/README.md

   and copied to /etc/udev/rules.d/
 * You should install NTP support on the system and configure time/date to automatically sinchronize to time servers.
-* Modify stget.sh for your space-track.org login and password (--post-data='identity=login&password=password')

 Tools
 -----